Ian Ball

 Ian Thomas Ball (born 19 October 1975) is an English musician, most notable for being part of the indie rock band Gomez, sharing lead vocals and guitars.
 He has also performed and released two solo albums (as of June 2017).
-He is also a member of the 14-piece supergroup Operation Aloha, along with fellow Gomez member Olly Peacock.
+He is also a member of the 14-piece supergroup Operation Aloha, along with fellow Gomez member Olly Peacock Bell is also a touring member of Australian indie band Empire of the Sun.